natalies-teaching/Comp790-166-CompBio-Spring2022/README.md

 ### Reading Questions

-**Please choose one paper per week on the weeks when reading summaries are due and turn them in before our class meeting 9:30 am to natalies+comp790@cs.unc.edu**.
+**Please choose 2 papers over the course of the semester to do this for, and turn them in before our class meeting 9:30 am to natalies+comp790@cs.unc.edu**.

 1) Please explain in 2 sentences or less what the problem being solved is.